Alpha Phi Omega: United States

-National Office
+National office

-In the United States, the fraternity is headquartered out of a National Office located at 14901 E. 42nd St., Independence, Missouri 64055–7347.
+In the United States, the fraternity is headquartered out of a national office located at 14901 East 42nd Street, Independence, Missouri 64055–7347.
 The building was dedicated on November 17, 1990, following a four-year fundraising campaign during the 1980s.
 Fundraising for the building continued during the early 1990s, through matching gifts and a national fundraising event entitled, "Burn the Mortgage", raising over $28,000.
-Thanks to these donations, the fraternity paid the 10 year mortgage in only four years, and National President Jerry Schroeder ceremonially burned the mortgage at the 1994 National Convention in Dallas – Fort Worth, Texas.
+Thanks to these donations, the fraternity paid the ten-year mortgage in only four years, and national president Jerry Schroeder ceremonially burned the mortgage at the 1994 national convention in Dallas – Fort Worth, Texas.

-The move to the Kansas City area was decided by the 1931 National Convention.

-Past locations of the National Office in the United States include:
+The move to the Kansas City area was decided by the 1931 national convention.
+Past locations of the national office in the United States include: